turfmedia/test/README.md

 # Sinatra Test API – Exercise repository

-This is an API example running with sinatra and simple authentication, for exercise purpose.
+This is an API example running with sinatra and basic authentication, for exercise purpose.

 ## API Doc